 11. Strawberry Ghosts

 Dipping strawberries into Greek yogurt is a fun activity to do together and it’s a healthy Halloween treat to share.
-See the instructions in my post for Parents.

 12. Pumpkin Donuts